-Students who are suspended from school for the possession and/or use of controlled substances will be placed on Vocational Restriction.
-Students placed on vocational restriction will not be authorized to operate machinery or dangerous equipment until they have provided the Dean of Students with satisfactory drug tests results.
+Students who are suspended from school for the possession and /or use of controlled substances will be placed on Vocational Restriction.
+Students placed on vocational restrictions will not be authorized to operate machinery or dangerous equipment until they have provided the Dean of Students with a professional negative toxicology screening within 45 days.
+At-home drug screenings will not be accepted.
 All costs associated with these drug tests will be incurred by the student.
+Students placed on Vocational Restriction will not be permitted to participate in Co-Op, Externship and/or Affiliation until they have been removed from Vocational Restriction.